edbrad/vm-bl-status/AppServerSetupNotes.md

 ```

 **Nginx Site Configuration File Example:**
+The site listens on port 80 (http) for requests directed at a specific API URL.
+Logging data is saved in Home folder of the autoritative Linux Server account.
+Favicon not found errors are ignored.
+The Django folder containing the application's static assets is defined, along with the root entry folder for the application.
+The Unix socket communication parameters are also specified:
 ```
 server {
     listen 80;
     server_name bl-status-api.emsmail.com;

+    access_log /home/netadmin/bl-status-logs/api/access.log;
+    error_log /home/netadmin/bl-status-logs/api/error.log;

     location = /favicon.ico { access_log off; log_not_found off; }
     location /static/ {